 Once you settle your claim, no additional benefits may be available.
 You are not obligated to accept an initial settlement offer if you believe it is unfair.

-An Alexandria workers’ compensation lawyer from Laborde Earles Injury Lawyers can help you estimate the value of your case and determine if a settlement offer is fair.
-If not, we may be able to negotiate a different settlement on your behalf.
+A workers’ compensation attorney in Alexandria, LA, can help you estimate the value of your case and determine if a settlement offer is fair.
+If not, we could negotiate a different settlement on your behalf.

 Common Reasons for Work Comp Claim Denials

-Workers’ compensation claims are denied far more frequently than you might think.
-Your employer may even discourage you from filing a workers’ compensation claim because when you do, it will increase the amount they are required to pay in annual premiums.
+Work injury claims are denied far more frequently than you think.
+Your employer may even discourage you from filing a compensation claim because when you do, it will increase the amount they are required to pay in annual premiums.

 The insurance company may delay the processing of your claim or deny your claim for workers’ compensation benefits altogether.
 However, that does not mean that you cannot recover the benefits that are rightfully yours.

-Some of the more common reasons given for workers’ compensation claim denials include:
+Some of the more common reasons given for claims denials include:

 - Having self-inflicted your injuries